 For information on what the OS published in the County Series, and for county-by-county survey and revision dates, see the OS Index Atlas (reprinted by David Archer Maps) and Richard Oliver's OS Maps: A Concise Guide for Historians (The Charles Close Society, London, 2005; ISBN 1-870-59824-5).

 Online data resources

 Several key online resources for maps and map data.
 More comprehensive listings can be found in our LibGuide 'Finding Aids for Maps.'

 - UK base map data, via EDINA: Digimap, UKBORDERS

 - Global base map data: Natural Earth, VMAP-0, SRTM, GTOPO-30, NASA Earth Observatory, USGS Land Cover Institute

-- Library and collection websites: David Rumsey, The Perry-Castañeda Library, British History Online, A Vision of Britain Through Time
+- Library and collection websites: US Library of Congress Map Collections, David Rumsey, The Perry-Castañeda Library, British History Online, A Vision of Britain Through Time

 Map rooms in other major libraries in the world: